benlivermore/rockin-mock-server/README.md

 # rockin-mock-server
-Rockin' mock server mocks REST endpoints and supports scenario based mocking via api
+A server to easily mock api end points.

+Uses node and express.